-Make a note of this and let the other party re-confirm the details you had seen and come to a common agreement.
-This will let the other party know you are paying attention to every detail and they better not be messing around.
-If there is a laser inscription on the diamond, make it known to the other party too.
-It can be used as a quick and easy way for identifying the diamond.
+Make a note of this and let the other party re-confirm the details you had seen before coming to a common agreement.
+This will let the other party know that you are paying attention to every detail and serves as a caution for them not to mess around.

 Before you leave the shop with your jewelry, make sure you re-verify the details during the pickup.
 If you notice that something is off, make sure you raise any disputes immediately.